sb2nov/mac-setup/MySql/README.md

     $ brew update # Always good to do
     $ brew install mysql

-As you can see in the ouput from Homebrew, before we can use MySQL we first need to set it up with:

-    $ unset TMPDIR
-    $ mkdir /usr/local/var
-    $ mysql_install_db --verbose --user=`whoami` --basedir="$(brew --prefix mysql)" --datadir=/usr/local/var/mysql --tmpdir=/tmp

 ### Usage

+To have launchd start MySQL now and restart at login:

+    $ brew services start mysql

-To start the MySQL server, use the `mysql.server` tool:
+Or, if you don't want/need a background service you can just use the `mysql.server` tool:

     $ mysql.server start